Medically reviewed by Drugs.com. Last updated on Oct 9, 2020.

 If your child has head and neck morphea, take him or her for regular comprehensive eye exams, as morphea may cause unnoticeable yet irreversible eye damage.

-Ultrasound and magnetic resonance imaging (MRI) may be useful in monitoring disease progression and how it is responding to treatment.
+Ultrasound and magnetic resonance imaging may be useful in monitoring disease progression and response to treatment.